-With an American Express high yield savings account, you’ll have Federal Deposit Insurance Corporation (FDIC)-insured backing for up to $250,000 in funds.
+With an American Express High Yield Savings Account, you’ll have Federal Deposit Insurance Corporation (FDIC)-insured backing for up to $250,000 in funds.
 Interest rates are advertised as above average, and Amex makes it easy to link to your current bank account.
-Since Amex doesn’t offer a retail banking suite of options, such as checking accounts, retirement accounts or loans, the company compensates by making it easy to open and use its two savings products.
+Since American Express doesn’t offer a retail banking suite of options, such as checking accounts, retirement accounts or loans, the company compensates by making it easy to open and use its two savings products.

 American Express Certificates of Deposit

 If you’re unfamiliar with what a certificate of deposit (CD) is, it’s another savings option.
 The simplest explanation is that it’s a deposit that locks your money up for a certain amount of time.
-Once you reach that set number of months or years, your CD has reached its maturity date.
+Once you reach that time limit, your CD has reached its maturity date.
 That means you can withdraw the money, penalty free, or roll the money into another CD.
-It’s a low-risk investment with lower interest rates than investments such as stocks, but it’s FDIC-backed.
 While a CD will lock your money up for the term length you’ve selected, you’re guaranteed the interest rate you signed up for as well as getting your money back.
-FDIC insurance means that even if the bank fails, you’ll receive your funds.

-Unlike many banks, Amex doesn’t have a required minimum deposit to open a CD.
+Unlike many banks, American Express doesn’t have a required minimum deposit to open a CD.
 Technically, you could open one for $1.
-However, that’s not a way to benefit from the bank's high interest rates.
+However, that’s not the best way to benefit from the bank's high interest rates.
 When it comes to rates, generally the longer the term, the higher the interest rate.
-With Amex, you have seven different term rate options ranging from six months to five years.
-While it’s a decent range of offerings, some banks do offer 10 or more term rates, sometimes as short as three months or as long as six years.
+American Express offers seven different term rate options ranging from six months to five years.
+While it’s a decent range of offerings, other banks do offer 10 or more term rates, sometimes as short as three months or as long as six years.
 When you visit the American Express CD page, shown above, you can play with their tool to see your potential earnings depending on your deposit and the term length.

 If you’re wondering what the best strategy is for maximizing CDs, you can look into CD ladders.
 This savings method includes buying several different length CDs so that your money is broken into smaller chunks and different term lengths.
 Your funds become available for withdrawal at staggered intervals with a CD ladder.
 An example would be picking three different options, let’s say six months, 18 months, and 24 months with $1,000 each, rather than choosing one CD at 24 months for $3,000.
 You can split it up in a number of ways.
 It depends on how much cash you’d like available at what time.